 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

 Empower first introduced what is by far the best financial dashboard I’ve used.
 It’s a free online tool that tracks everything from your bank accounts to your investments.
 It comes with great graphs and charts that show your asset allocation, investing costs, and cash flow.
 Now they’ve introduced an equally impressive retirement calculator.

 Empower’s Ultimate Retirement Calculator

-I spent some time using the Personal Capital calculator.
+I spent some time using the Empower calculator.
 Here’s what I like about it:

 Unlike many retirement calculators, there’s very little information to enter.
-Once you’ve linked your investment accounts to Personal Capital’s Financial Dashboard, it has most of the data it needs to run its simulations.
+Once you’ve linked your investment accounts to Empower’s Financial Dashboard, it has most of the data it needs to run its simulations.